rachitdhasmana/claims-management-system/Project-plan.md

     - Add support for file attachments in claims.
     - Implement status updates for claims with predefined statuses.
     - Add authentication and authorization.
-    - Implement detailed error handling and logging.
+    - Perform functional level testing for features.

 3. **Phase 3: Optimization and Improvements**
     - Optimize database queries.
+    - Implement detailed error handling and logging.
     - Add caching for frequently accessed data.
     - Implement pagination for claims listing.